tonytonev/JokeRecommender/README.md

 If you want to train a new model you can delete /cache/X.npy and /cache/Theta.npy or modify run.py.
 Modify run.py to change the hyper parameters of the model.

-If you want to continue training a model using cached parameters X and Theta for more iterations, you can do so like so:
+If you want to continue training a model using cached parameters X and Theta for more iterations, you can do so like this:

     X = np.load('cache/X.npy')
     Theta = np.load('cache/Theta.npy')
     X, Theta = model(params = (X, Theta))

-The function model() will continue training with the given X and Theta.
+The function model() will continue training with the given parameters X and Theta.
 Note that the number of features must be the same or the dimensions won't match up and it will cause an error.